 The park has a variety of activities to do all year long, even including snowshoe hikes led by rangers.
 During the summer, visitors can fish and swim in the lake or go on a hike on any one of the park’s beautiful trails such as Cleetwood Cove and Lightning Spring.
 There is also Garfield Peak trail which gives hikers an amazing view of the lake towards the east, or Mount Scott, where at the top hikers can get an entire view of Crater Lake.

 For a different view, visitors can visit the Pumice Desert, an area also affected by the eruption of Mount Mazama, now completely void of any vegetation.
-Along with the desert, visitors can see the pinnacles, tall spires that were formed as the pumice and ash fell from the sky after the eruption.
+Along with the desert, visitors can see the Pinnacles, tall spires, and pinnacles that were formed as the pumice and ash fell from the sky after the eruption.

 Not only known for its sights, Crater Lake National Park is also known for its lore and special attractions like “Old Man of the Lake,” a tree stump that has been bobbing in the lake for more than a century.